Wednesday, August 8, 2018

 Converged IoT Platform Near The Edge Of Space

 As the video on the right shows, the free fall from the antenna tip to the church spire, 0:08 to 0:19, is about 200 m.
 The dive started next to the building, but the craft relented its position and drifted behind the building at the bottom of the dive.
-The craft's body provides drag and gives the craft equivalent of a minute elevator down torque.
-Trying to improve the dive precision by keeping the lowest collective pitch at 1-2 degrees to provide compensation by using single-rotor helicopter dynamics, and converting collective pitch force to craft elevator tilting at high forward speed, results in swinging motion, as tested in the video on the lower right, with the compensation with 8 points in the -100 to 100 RF transmitter point range.
+The craft's body provides drag and gives the craft the equivalent of a minute elevator down torque.
+Trying to improve the dive precision by keeping the lowest collective pitch at 1-2 degrees to provide compensation by using single-rotor helicopter dynamics and converting collective pitch force to craft elevator tilting at high forward speed, results in difficult-to-pilot, swinging motion, as tested in the video on the lower right, with the compensation with 8 points in the -100 to 100 RF transmitter point range.

 I have experimented with an overall collective curve from 6 points at the first quarter and increasing by 17 points every quarter of the entire throttle range, ending at 57 points, 6.2 x 57 / 29.9 = 11.8 degrees maximum, as pictured below.
 But the high-end punching has craft yaw lapse, gradually spinning to the left while ascending, as seen in the first video of this discussion section

 The workaround of increasing the P gain of the tail motor can not completely remedy the problem due to the near verticle drag slope at 11 degrees, as seen in the operating note's NASA foil data.
 The solution is pitch curve points at 0, 10, 23, 36, and 49, incrementing 13 points from the second to the last quartile of the stick range.
 Maximum collective pitch is 6.2x49/29.9=10.2 degrees.
-The zero collective pitch at the low end avoids the alternative swinging motion.
+The zero collective pitch at the low end avoids the pre-prototype swinging motion.

 The estimated terminal speed is about 24.5 m/s.
 It is estimated graphically below.